ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 ### Implementations

-There are a number of R packages to do meta-analyses, including `meta`, `rmeta`, and [`metafor`](http://www.metafor-project.org/doku.php/help).
+There are a number of R packages to perform meta-analyses, including `meta`, `rmeta`, and [`metafor`](http://www.metafor-project.org/doku.php/help).
 The documentation for `metafor` has a handy chart [comparing the three packages](https://cran.r-project.org/web/packages/metafor/vignettes/metafor.pdf).
 The `metafor` package allows models to be entered using R's formula interface, but apparently as of package version 2.4, not all its features were implemented.

 `PyMeta` is an [online tool](http://www.pymeta.com/), which has a pip package counterpart called [PythonMeta](https://pypi.org/project/PythonMeta/).

+### References

+A basic overview of meta-analyses can be found in [Haidich 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3049418/).